-Refer to note 31 for detailed information on financial instruments.
+Refer to note 32 for further information on financial instruments.

-The residual values payable to financiers are secured by the underlying operating lease asset as well as by bank guarantees and a cash lock-up of \$7,600,000.
-The residual values are typically repaid in the month following the disposal of the underlying operating lease asset.
+The residual values payable to financiers are secured by the underlying operating lease asset as well as by bank guarantees and a cash lock-up of \$7,600,000 (2012: \$7,600,000).
+The residual values are typically repaid within seven days of the disposal of the underlying operating lease asset.